How to use the TRIPSpeed Shape tab and controls

 What this tab is for

-The TRIPSpeed Shape tab helps you answer this question:
+The TRIPSpeed Shape tab answers this question:

-- reading the main chart first
+- read the main chart first

 Step 1: Open the Speed Shape tab